 Artificial Intelligence in Radiology: highlights of ECR 2020

-ECR 2020 – dedicated to AI in radiology – in its first-ever online formula has come to an end.
-15,265 Professional Delegates from 130 countries participated in the virtual congress and a technical exhibition, sharing knowledge and experience but all from the comfort of home.
-Being the most important radiology and radiographic event in Europe it can’t have been easy to move from a live event to online in such a short time, but the result has been brilliant.
-Fantastic booths, Q&A sessions, insightful lectures, great people to talk to – we have received all these unforgettable impressions during each ECR over the years and the past edition has delivered similar experiences, however we all felt the shadow of pandemic.
-Once again, we could all witness that radiologists are early birds when it comes to applying new technologies (and artificial intelligence) into healthcare industry, being agile in the most core meaning of this approach.
+It is the most important radiology and radiographic event in Europe.
+It can’t have been easy to move from a live event to online quickly, but the result has been brilliant.
+Fantastic booths, Q&A sessions, insightful lectures, great people to talk to.
+We have received all these unforgettable impressions during each ECR over the years and the past edition has delivered similar experiences.
+However, we all felt the shadow of a pandemic.
+Once again, we could all witness that radiologists are early birds when it comes to applying new technologies (and artificial intelligence) into the healthcare industry being agile is the core meaning of this approach.

 Power of radiology